mcclaskey/batch_fslstats/README.md

 # batch_fslstats
 ### Get the mean value of a set of .nii files (using fslstats -M) and save the output to a .csv file
-batch_fslstats is a small set of functions that run fslstats on a Windows PC and compile output to a csv file.
+batch_fslstats is a small set of functions that run fslstats and compile output to a csv file.
 Use this package if you have a set of .nii files and you need the mean value of each.
 The scripts currently only run the fslstats command `fslstats -M`.
 [Read more about FSL here](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/).
+These directions are optimized for a PC.

 These functions work very quickly and require minimal coding knowledge, but some limited familiarity with unix to do the initial setup.
 Setup can be time-consuming if you need to do the entire thing (FSL can take a long time to install), but once set up the scripts can process ~200 .nii files in 90 seconds.
 Your mileage may vary depending on your machine's resources.